 If you follow your dentist's suggestions and regularly brush and floss your teeth, healthy gum tissue should return within days or weeks.

 Steps you can take at home to prevent and reverse gingivitis include:

 - Brush your teeth twice a day or, better yet, after every meal or snack.

-- Consider using an electric toothbrush, which may be more effective at removing plaque and tartar.
+- Think about using an electric toothbrush, which may remove plaque and tartar better.

-- Use a mouth rinse to help reduce plaque between your teeth.
+- Use a mouth rinse to reduce plaque between your teeth.

 - Get regular professional dental cleanings on a schedule recommended by your dentist.

 Follow your dentist's recommended schedule for regular checkups.
 If you notice any symptoms of gingivitis, make an appointment with your dentist.
 Here's some information to help you get ready for your appointment and know what to do to prepare.